VietnamTravel Tips & InfoVietnam Travel Adaptors for Your Electrical Devices Abroad

 Advice for Traveling in Vietnam with Your Electrical Devices

-To travel safely with your electrical devices, make sure you follow instructions on the airplane, at your hotel and the places you are going to visit.
+To travel safely with your electrical devices, follow instructions on the airplane, at your hotel, and the places you will visit.

 When on the plane